-Today is Sports Day for my 4 year old son and the dads get to go and participate.
+Today is Sports Day for my four-year-old son, and the dads get to go and participate.

-I have been resistant in spending much time, energy or money on these toys as I wondered if they would be another fad, but it looks like they are going to stay.
+I have been resistant to spending much time, energy, or money on these toys as I wondered if they would be another fad, but it looks like they will stay.

 Let’s dig in.

 If You Like Kettlebells, Don’t Be Like This Guy.

 When I hear people talk about kettlebells, I roll my eyes.